oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### Internationalization API (ECMA-402)

-GraalVM JavaScript comes with an implementation of the [ECMA-402 Internationalization API](https://tc39.github.io/ecma402), enabled by default (can be disabled using the following flag: `--js.intl-402=false`).
+GraalJS comes with an implementation of the [ECMA-402 Internationalization API](https://tc39.github.io/ecma402), enabled by default (can be disabled using the following option: `--js.intl-402=false`).
 This includes the following extensions:
 - `Intl.Collator`
 - `Intl.DateTimeFormat`
 - `Intl.DisplayNames`